wzhou1974/Linux-sample-driver/README.md

 # Linux-sample-driver
+In Marvell and BriteSemi, I develop and port many device drivers for SoCs.
-some Linux kernel drivers I can found on my disk
+The repo contains some drivers source code I could found on my disk.